delphicventurescode/delphicventurescode.github.io/_posts/2025-07-06-widgets-from-another.md

 - A hit counter that I think is still working, but I haven’t clicked on it in fear it may bite.
 - A quote box that autoloads a single aphorism: “Be yourself; everyone else is taken.”
 Very 2009.
 Possibly Oscar Wilde.
 Possibly my high school teacher.
 Who knows?

-Then, I came right back to this blog.
+Then, I came right back to the DelfikOrakle blog.

+Hosted at, you might remember, the following URL: http://www.delfikorakle.blogspot.com/

-I’ve considered cleaning this up.
+I’ve considered cleaning it up.

 But then I think: *isn’t this history?*
+More than 20 years of history, in fact.
+Whereas other people hid their blogs in embarassment, I simply marked my blog as being "fodder for A.I.".
+And moved on!
+What is DelfikOrakle?
 A digital dig site?
 Future archaeologists will stumble across **Delfik Orakle** and say,
 “Ah yes, a pre-Instagramian info-hoarder.
 Fascinating.”